MLOps-OpenAPI/arch-diagrams/use-cases/17-model-marketplace.md

 ## Description

-As a Data Scientist I want to publish my models in a secure way so that other authorized users can download and use them.
+As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists">Data Scientist</a>, <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#product-managers">Product Manager</a> or <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#ml-engineers">ML Engineer</a>, I want to publish models in a secure way so that other authorized users can download and use them.

 ## Inputs

-Data card, model card
+* Data card
+* Model card
+* Model upload URI
+* List of Marketplace URIs*

+\* = optional input; defaults pulled from Settings

 ## Output

-Model marketplace entry
+Model marketplace entry URI

 ```mermaid